Hermanus: Location

 Hermanus lies along Walker Bay on the south coast of the Western Cape.
 It is located about 115 km southeast of Cape Town and is connected to the Mother City by the R43 highway (or coastal R44 scenic route) and N2 motorway.
 The R43 continues to Cape Agulhas, the most southerly point of Africa.
 Hermanus is 40 km from Gansbaai, a spot where people can dive amongst the great white sharks.

 It is also notable that Hermanus still boasts a historic railway station building without a railway line.
 The founders of the town decided not to lay any tracks as this would have made Hermanus more commercial and felt that Hermanus needed to stay a small fisherman's village.
 To this day the locals still refer to it as "the village."

-The town of Vermont borders Hermanus to its east.
+The town of Vermont borders Hermanus to its West.

 Sandbaai lies on the coast at the entrance to the Hemel-en-Aarde (Heaven and Earth) Valley.
 It is the most recently developed and fastest-growing residential area of Greater Hermanus.
 Zwelihle, designated a "black" area by the apartheid era government, is a residential area that consists mainly of shacks.
-Following the COVID 19 pandemic the town has emerged as a popular destination for very wealthy South Africans to move to.
+Following the COVID-19 pandemic the town has emerged as a popular destination for very wealthy South Africans to move to.